Karma0151235/Cursus42_Libft/README.md

 ## 2. Validation of Results

 The functions have been tested through community-validated testers.
 To replicate the testing, ensure the tester.sh file from the Tester/ directory is within the same directory as libft.
 Then, call `bash tester.sh` to start the testing.
+Please refer to the GitHub repository distributed below for more details regarding testing.

 This tester encompasses 5 testers, and can be found here: